The Basics of Medicare and Spouse Coverage

 Medicare works under various parts; each one created to cover specific healthcare services.
 These parts include:

-• Medicare Part D (prescription drugs): This part is separate from Original Medicare (Part A and B) and must be purchased separately.
+Medicare Part D (prescription drugs): This part is separate from Original Medicare (Part A and B) and must be purchased separately.
 It covers prescription drugs such as vaccines, anti-depressants, anti-cancer drugs, immunosuppressants, and others.
 Each plan is different and has a different formulary drug list of what it specifically covers.
+One can enroll late in a Part D plan and avoid penalty fees if they have proof of creditable prescription drug coverage or eligibility for Extra Help.

 To understand Medicare and spouse coverage, it is first important to understand how an individual is eligible for Medicare in general.